jamesfmackenzie/jamesfmackenzie.github.io/_posts/transferring_files_from_pc_to_st/2016-02-06-use-rs232-serial-cable-and-ghostlink-to-transfer-files-from-pc-to-st.md

 ### 6. Launch STMASTER.PRG

 Switch your ST to medium resolution and launch <code>STMASTER.PRG</code>.
-When it loads up, select any/all of the existing configured partitions and hit "Remove":
+When it loads up, select any/all of the preconfigured partitions and hit "Remove":

 ![](/img/posts/configuring_ghostlink_1.png "Remove existing Ghostlink partitions")

-Once you've removed al the existing/default partitions, hit "Add" and select the following:
+Once you've removed all the preconfigured partitions, hit "Add" and select the following:

 ![](/img/posts/configuring_ghostlink_2.png "Configuring Ghostlink")